FREQUENTLY ASKED QUESTIONS

 How many children do you have at Deepam?

-33 children and youth attend our special education program for the full day.
-Babies and small children come with their parents as outpatients for ambulant therapy sessions, either daily or several times per week.
+33 children and youth attend our special education program for the full day, 5 days a week.
+Additionally, approximately 20 babies and small children come with their parents as outpatients for 1:1 therapy sessions, either daily or several times per week.

 What happens with the children who grow into adults?

 The more skilled ones we can gradually integrate into the outside world.
-Some find training or a work place with our help.
-Some of the weaker ones, who are mentally challenged, are impossible to integrate in the outside world.
-They have poor concentration, limited perception skills and often poor fine motor skills.
-They need constant supervision and support.
-Some of them look physically mature but might have the mind of a small child.
+Some find training or a workplace with our help.
+Some of the less able students with more severe learning disabilities are unable to integrate into work.
+They may have poor concentration, limited perception skills, often poor fine motor skills and need substantial supervision and support.
+Some of them look physically mature but might have underdeveloped cognitive and emotional skills.
 Still they need to be addressed differently from the smaller ones.
-For the present, we keep them at Deepam because there is no other option for them.
+At the moment they are staying at Deepam because there is no other option for them.
+Unfortunately there are currently no adult day care programmes locally.
 A few of them who have been coming since the very beginning of our project have made a lot of progress, but there is not much possibility to make further improvements.
-We cannot send them out because for many of them there is little help at home, not even sufficient food and health care.
-Many times we have discussed if we should separate the oldest from the younger ones and divide the program into two parts.
+We cannot tell them to stop coming because for many of them there is little help at home, not even sufficient food and health care.
+Often we have discussed if we should separate the oldest from the younger ones and divide the program into two parts.
 As we have managed to find suitable solutions outside for the older ones with better skills the ones with very limited skills who are not “productive” are left.
 Most of these young adults need social care rather than work or training.
 For several years we have experimented with making floating candles and greeting cards.
 This requires good fine motor skills which only a few of them have.
-To run two day care groups, we would need to split our patients and team which would mean that more funds would have to be raised, more suitable staff members found, and more space made available.
+To run two day care groups, we would need to split our students and team which would mean that more funds would have to be raised, more staff members found, and more space made available.
 When we are ready for this step, it will probably happen.

 How is Deepam funded?